Welcome to Rich Travel Niche

 People

 We all enjoy reading stories about interesting people: what they are doing (or did) and understanding the significance and their contributions.
 WWII veteran James Ferguson is one.
 He deployed to Bari, Italy, in 1944, surviving the war’s biggest munition explosion in the harbor in April 1945.
 Later, he served in the Korean War, Air Force Reserve and 31 yeas in civil service.
-His story is in the January 2026 edition of Oklahoma Veteran News Magazine, https://okveterannews.com.
+His story is in the February 2026 edition of Oklahoma Veteran News Magazine.

 I cover the Southern Plains (OK, KS, TX, NM) and sometimes overseas by getting out there and describing and explaining in word, photograph and video the world around us.